UBC-MOAD/docs/jupyter.rst

 the server-client structure of Jupyter makes it relatively easy to use the CPU cores and storage of a remote system with the user interface in the browser on your laptop.
 We do that by running the server part on a remote system, and using :command:`ssh` to create a secure access "tunnel" between the server and our laptop to allow the client part running in our local browser to connect to the remote server part.

-Apart from access to more compute power and avoiding the need to move large files around, using :command:`jupyter lab` on a remote system has other advantages:
+Again,
+the easiest way to do that is to use :ref:`VS Code <MOAD-VSCode>` with its Remote SSH Extension.

+If you decided to use the browser-based Jupyter interfaces rather than VS Code, the :command:`jupyter lab` interface provides some useful tools on the remote system that are similar to what you get with VS Code:

 * You can open terminal panes in the ``lab`` interface to give you a terminal session on the remote machine for things like file system tasks: copying or moving files, managing permissions, etc., for :command:`git` version control tasks: pulls, commits, and pushes, or anything else you need to do in a command-line interface.

 * You can open editor panes in the ``lab`` interface to work on files stored on the remote system.
   Doing that avoids the need to copy files back and forth between your laptop and the remote system, or deal with network lag when you try to use a full-screen editor in a remote desktop session.
   You can use the :guilabel:`Settings > Text Editor Key Map` menu in ``lab`` to set the editor keyboard mapping to your choice of :program:`vim`, :program:`emacs`, or :program:`Sublime Text`.